 BIO 168 Anatomy and Physiology I

+3 3 4

+Prerequisites: Non e

+Corequisites: None

 This course provides a comprehensive study of the anatomy and physiology of the human body.
 Topics include body organization, homeostasis, cytology, histology, and the integumentary, skeletal, muscular, and nervous systems and special senses.
-Upon completion, students should be able to demonstrate an in-depth understanding of principles of anatomy in dephysiology and their interrelationships.
+Upon completion, students should be able to demonstrate an in-depth understanding of principles of anatomy and physiology and their interrelationships.
 This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and/or elective course requirement.